 just do it:

-The incredible thing about positive change is that it has a snowball effect that starts to find it’s ways into other areas of your life- you just have to start.
+The incredible thing about positive change is that it has a snowball effect that eventually makes its way into other areas of your life – you just have to start.

-The world is too big, too beautiful, too interesting, too luscious, too incredible to sit back everyday and scroll through posts of people pretending to have it together on Instagram and online shop for stuff you don’t need.
+The world is too big, too beautiful, too interesting and too incredible to sit back everyday and scroll through posts of people pretending to have it together on social media and buy stuff you don’t need.
 Isn’t your time more valuable than that?
-Isn’t your life more interesting, more joyful, more fulfilling than that?
+Isn’t your life more interesting and more joyful than that?
+Isn’t our planet worth taking care of?
 Don’t you want to look back on your life and see passion, growth, and humility?
-I know I do, and I know that you do too.
-Alright?
+I know I do.

-So let’s all be proud of ourselves for taking two steps forwards and one step backwards- that is how all progress is made, after all.
-Let’s all be open to new information, new lifestyles, and new opinions.
-Let’s all be curious and humble.
-Let’s all put our ego’s down and drop the shield of perfection.
-Let’s do our best, and remember that that is enough.
+So moving forward, let’s all be proud of ourselves for taking two steps forward and one step backwards – that is how all progress is made after all.
+Let’s be open to new information, new lifestyles, and new opinions.
+Let’s be curious and humble.
+Let’s put our ego’s down and drop the shield of perfection.
 Let’s build each other up and cheer each other on.

-Let’s keep going… after all, what other choice do we have?
+Let’s start and keep going… after all, what other choice do we have?

 Love you, believe in you, proud of you.